Looking for an outdoor wedding venue? This Japanese Garden in Co Waterford might be it

 “Wedding numbers seemed to always be in the news and as new Covid restrictions were introduced, smaller weddings were becoming more of a reality.
 I knew we could offer the perfect location and not just an outdoor garden but an exotic location that might provide couples with a sense of being somewhere extra special even though the country was in lockdown.”

 Bookings started flowing in, appropriate decor (chairs, covers, bows, and the like) was bought and the gardens were transformed into the perfect outdoor wedding setting.
-In fact, the intimate setting and capped numbers have made for some truly exceptional moments over the past year.
+In fact, the intimate setting and capped numbers made for some truly exceptional moments over the past year.
 “In cases where weddings were only six people or 15, staff and volunteers became the surrogate families for some couples, support for brides or grooms who walked in alone and whose parents or siblings were living abroad and unable to attend.
 This has led to some very beautiful and emotional moments for everyone involved,” Janet noted.

 “Volunteers and staff working on the day tend to dress up for the wedding and it helps to create a lovely atmosphere.
 Our tour guide Keith on most occasions becomes the usher or the support for brides walking in on their own, especially those in high heels!